Governance and Finances

 Mrs Michelle Beor

 Mr Ian Curlewis

 Ms Michelle Houwen

 Anglican Schools Commission (Incorporated) (ASC)

-The ASC is also responsible more generally for promoting worship and faith education in all Anglican schools in the Diocese and other WA Dioceses if asked.
-Other Anglican schools in W.A. are St Hilda’s Anglican School for Girls, Mosman Park; Bunbury Cathedral Grammar School; Christchurch Grammar School, Claremont; Guildford Grammar School, Guildford; All Saints College, Bullcreek; St Mary’s Anglican Girls’School, Karrinyup; Hale School, Wembley Downs; Perth College, Mount Lawley.
+Other Anglican schools in WA are St Hilda’s Anglican School for Girls, Mosman Park; Bunbury Cathedral Grammar School; Christchurch Grammar School, Claremont; Guildford Grammar School, Guildford; All Saints College, Bullcreek; St Mary’s Anglican Girls’School, Karrinyup; Hale School, Wembley Downs; Perth College, Mount Lawley.

 The ASC, as an incorporated body, is the employer of the staff at John Septimus Roe Anglican Community School.
 The school operates on a budget approved by the Anglican Schools Commission each year.
 The School Council has responsibility for formulating and managing the budget.
 The school is funded from three main income sources:

 - Parent contributions by way of school fees and other levies and donations.
 This income is about 28% of the school’s income.